mytardis/mytardis/docs/apps/publication_forms.rst

      'form_template':
          '/static/publication-form/mx-dataset-description-template.html'}]

-*dataset_schema* is a regular expression applied to each schema attached to each data set, and if matched, the corresponding *publication_schema* is added to the resulting publication, and its parameters are provided by the *form_template*.
+`dataset_schema` is a regular expression applied to each schema attached to each data set, and if matched, the corresponding `publication_schema` is added to the resulting publication, and its parameters are provided by the form template.
+Care could be taken in constructing the `dataset_schema` regex keeping in mind that the expression could match one or more data sets.

-Constructing the *form_template* HTML files are somewhat challenging;
+Constructing the form template HTML files are somewhat challenging;
-examples are provided in the *static/publication-form* directory.
+examples are provided in the `static/publication-form` directory.
 These forms require special syntax that is defined using *AngularJs*.
-All forms have access to a *formTemplate* variable, which includes the publication schema name (*formTemplate.name*) a list of affected data sets (*formTemplate.datasets*).
-Each form will populate *formData.extraInfo[x]* with the user supplied data, where *x* is a unique key.
+All forms have access to a `formTemplate` variable, which includes the publication schema name (`formTemplate.name`) a list of affected data sets (*formTemplate.datasets*).
+Each form will populate `formData.extraInfo[x]` with the user supplied data, where `x` is a unique key.

-The forms themselves must be enclosed in a <tardis-form> tag, which requires a *my-model* attribute (set to *formData.extraInfo[x]*, and a *schema* (set to *formTemplate.name*).
-Any form field tags must also include the *tardis-form-field* attribute, in addition to *parameter-name*, which is set to the publication schema's parameter to populate.
-The value given to *x* as the *formData.extraInfo[x]* key must be unique over all included forms so that form data can be reloaded from draft.
+The forms themselves must be enclosed in a `<tardis-form>` tag, which requires a `my-model` attribute (set to `formData.extraInfo[x]`, and a *schema* (set to `formTemplate.name`).
+Any form field tags must also include the *tardis-form-field* attribute, in addition to `parameter-name`, which is set to the publication schema's parameter to populate.
+The value given to `x` as the `formData.extraInfo[x]` key must be unique over all included forms.
 In our example below, the form and data set indices are concatenated to form this unique key.
-Each entry in *formData.extraInfo* is given its own parameter set in the final publication metadata.
+Each entry in `formData.extraInfo` is given its own parameter set in the final publication metadata.

-Here is an example that collects some information for each dataset that matches the *dataset_schema* regex:
+Here is an example that collects some information for each dataset that matches the `dataset_schema` regex:

 .. code-block:: html

    <div ng-repeat="ds in formTemplate.datasets"
         ng-init="f = $parent.$index; formData.extraInfo[f+'.'+$index]['dataset'] = ds.description;">
         <h4>{{ ds.description }}</h4>